joshua-rdrgz/pocketwatch/README.md

 ## Development

-To run the development environment for all apps:
+To run the development environment for all apps (only available for /api and /web):

 ```bash
 pnpm dev